4.1.3. Rules for adding attributes to roads and road sections

 Paved road leading to the following:

-1. Two-four medium or small localities (extending than 10 km)
+1. Two to four medium-sized or small localities (less than 10 km long)

 2. One major or large locality (extending less than 5 km)

-3. Five or more small localities or rural (dacha) settlements (extending less than 15 km)
+3. Five or more small localities or rural (dacha) settlements (less than 15 km long)

-Territories with a medium-sized population and an abundance of medium-sized (100-1000 inhabitants) and small (less than 100 residents) localities.
+Moderately populated territories with an abundance of medium-sized (100–1000 residents) and small (less than 100 residents) localities.

 Paved road leading to the following: